Creation of a Patient-facing Mobile App for a Stress Urinary Incontinence Surgery Registry

-The objective of this project is to develop and pilot a patient-facing mobile app to be integrated with a newly-created national stress urinary incontinence (SUI) registry.
-This project focuses on mesh based mid-urethral slings, which are already approved for use in SUI surgery but have known limitations.
-The Test-Case utilizes the newly developed application to collect patient-reported outcomes (PROs) across the SUI registry sites to assess the impact of mesh based mid-urethral slings on PROs.
+The objective of this project was to develop and pilot a patient-facing mobile app to be integrated with a newly created national stress urinary incontinence (SUI) registry.
+This project focused on mesh-based mid-urethral slings, which are already approved for use in SUI surgery but have known limitations.
+The Test-Case utilized the newly developed application to collect patient-reported outcomes (PROs) across the SUI registry sites to assess the impact of mesh-based mid-urethral slings on PROs.

-This project is enhanced by working with the NESTcc Data Network, and both the support of a large group of hospitals and the ability to work with the providers and EHRs associated with them are advantageous to the Test-Case.
-In addition, this project adds a new dimension to the NESTcc Data Network by combining the mobile health and registry experience in a unique patient population.
+This project was enhanced by working with the NESTcc Research Network, and both the support of a large group of hospitals and the ability to work with the providers and EHRs associated with them were advantageous to the Test-Case.
+In addition, this project added a new dimension to the NESTcc Research Network by combining the mobile health and registry experience in a unique patient population.